 Washable Cloth Pads

-If you can sew, making your own would be most cost effective.
-Check out this link to a whole slew of homemade cloth menstrual pads tutorials.
+If you can sew, making your own would be most cost-effective.

-If you can’t sew, and you don’t have much money to spend on cute, premade pads, you can always purchase some inexpensive terry cloth dishtowels, fold them longways, and safety pin them to your undies.
-Wash cloths would work like this too, in a pinch.
+If you can’t sew, and you don’t have much money to spend on cute, premade pads, you can always purchase some inexpensive terry cloth dish towels, fold them longways, and safely pin them to your undies.
+Washing clothes would work like this too, in a pinch.

 Reusable Menstrual Cup